Turnpike in Lipschitz-nonlinear optimal control: Proof of

 \subsection{Quasi-turnpike lemmas}

-Both of the following results are heavily based on the specific choice of target $\overline{y}$ as a steady state of the nonlinear system with $0$ control, and on the (locally) Lipschitz character of the nonlinear terms.
+Both of the following results are heavily based on the specific choice of target $\overline{y}$ as a steady state of the nonlinear system without control, and on the Lipschitz character of the nonlinear terms.
+We begin with the following lemma.